-Its attraction, even now, is that it offers a cost saving advantage, since duplication of components and subsystems is reduced.
-Its major drawback, however, is that the centralised nature of the control and power switching components introduces a greater number of “single points of failure” into the system, which adversely affects its availability.
+Its attraction, even now, is that it offers a cost-saving advantage since duplication of components and subsystems is reduced.
+Its major drawback, however, is that the centralised nature of the control and power switching components introduces a greater number of “single points of failure” into the UPS system, which adversely affects its availability.

-To overcome this, decentralised parallel architecture (DPA) has been developed to yield inherently greater availability; true DPA systems have few single points of failure.
+To overcome this, decentralised parallel architecture (DPA) has been developed to yield inherently greater availability; true DPA UPS systems have few single points of failure.
 All essential functions, including system logic, control panel and display, static bypass power units and battery connections are provided within every module, allowing each module to work entirely independently.
-In most data centres, or other applications where the data processing load’s uninterrupted uptime is absolutely essential, the extra component cost is considered as insignificant compared with the improved assurance of availability it provides.
+In most data centre operations or other applications where the data processing load’s uninterrupted uptime is absolutely essential, the extra component cost is considered as insignificant compared with the improved assurance of availability it provides.
 The consequences of failure could seriously damage a business enterprise, or even bring it down.

 Kohler PW 9500DPA 100kW module

-One argument sometimes advanced in support of the centralised parallel system is the fault clearing capacity of the Central Static Switch.
-However, modern decentralised systems incorporate internal static bypass switches capable of matching or bettering the fault clearing capacity of the Central Static Switch.
+One argument sometimes advanced in support of the centralised parallel UPS system is the fault clearing capacity of the Central Static Switch.
+However, modern decentralised UPS systems incorporate internal static bypass switches capable of matching or bettering the fault clearing capacity of the Central Static Switch.

 Decentralised parallel UPS systems always have one module performing the master role with the other modules in the system being Slaves.
-If at any time the Master becomes faulty, or is isolated for maintenance or other reasons, the next UPS in the system (former Slave) will immediately take over the Master function and the former Master will switch off.
+If at any time the Master becomes faulty or is isolated for maintenance or other reasons, the next UPS in the system (former Slave) will immediately take over the Master function and the former Master will switch off.

-By contrast, it may be necessary to upgrade the static switch and circuit breakers when adding modules to a CPA system.
-Additionally, the centralised parallel system’s typical need for a separate central static switch (CSS) cabinet makes it physically larger, more complicated to install and more expensive than its decentralised counterpart.
+By contrast, it may be necessary to upgrade the static switch and circuit breakers when adding modules to a CPA UPS system.
+Additionally, the centralised parallel UPS system’s typical need for a separate central static switch (CSS) cabinet makes it physically larger, more complicated to install and more expensive than its decentralised counterpart.